fonsecadh/ed-lab/ed-uo258318-algorithmics/review.md

 If we see the results for the linear algorithm we clearly see a *exponential increase* of the numbers, while the data of the logarithmic algorithm *increases very lightly*, so we can see their differences more clearly than in the graph.

+Finally, we can conclude that if we had tested both the linear and the logarithmic algorithms with a greater n-value, we could have seen a more clear chart representation for the two, something that with our current value of n does not happen.